 His great passion was the restoration of classic cars, in particular these were all Steyrs, with the Grossglockner car, a Steyr 100 a particularly outstanding.

-"Summer" I was supposed to put in the letter box, unfortunately I put "somer" - only with one "m", nevertheless I got all A's - after all, my father had taken me out of the first and taught me himself because I had been vaccinated without his knowledge.
-I was vaccinated without his knowledge.
+During the summer, I was supposed to mail a letter with the word "Sommer", but I misspelled it as "Somer" with only one "m".
+Despite this, I received all A's in school because my father had taken me out of the first grade and taught me himself after I was vaccinated without his knowledge.

-At Christmas 1937 I was beaten up by so-called Water Polaks and had such a great loss of blood that I was not able to go to school again until mid-January.
+During Christmas in 1937, I was attacked by so-called Water Polaks and lost a lot of blood, preventing me from returning to school until mid-January.

-Shortly thereafter, we went to Tyrol for the first time (even before the annexation to Germany).
-In the summer vacations of 1938 we went back to Tyrol to stay there for good.
-So it happened that I neither experienced the annexation of Austria to Germany, nor the annexation of the Sudetenland.
+Shortly after that, we went to Tyrol for the first time, even before Austria was annexed by Germany.
+In the summer of 1938, we moved to Tyrol for good.
+As a result, I did not experience the annexation of Austria to Germany or the annexation of Sudetenland.

-After attending school in Mayrhofen, Munich, Solbad Hall, Zell am Ziller and Innsbruck, I began working as a farmhand for Johann Sailer vulgo Kerscher in Vomp near Schwaz in Sept.
-1943.
-Now the hand of war also reached for us.
-At the time of the assassination attempt on Hitler in 1944, I was in a military training camp near Frankfurt an der Oder and was able to visit Troppau once again.
+After attending school in Mayrhofen, Munich, Solbad Hall, Zell am Ziller, and Innsbruck, I began working as a farmhand for Johann Sailer, also known as Kerscher, in Vomp near Schwaz in September 1943.
+However, war soon reached us.
+During the assassination attempt on Hitler in 1944, I was in a military training camp near Frankfurt an der Oder and managed to visit Troppau once again.

-Then I was with the Volkssturm in Rotholz, and later in the last year of the war in Pfunds with the Reichsarbeitsdienst (RAO).
+Afterward, I was with the Volkssturm in Rotholz and later with the Reichsarbeitsdienst (RAO) during the last year of the war in Pfunds.

-In March 1945 I was drafted into the Waffen SS in Berlin, but fortunately I only got as far as Leoben.
-In Leoben the war was over, on foot and by hitchhiking we went back to Tyrol, unfortunately only as far as Wörgl, where I and my comrades were caught by the Americans.
-But with the help of my boss's brother-in-law in Vomp, who lived there, we managed to escape and I arrived safely in the Zillertal.
+In March 1945, I was drafted into the Waffen SS in Berlin, but I only made it as far as Leoben.
+There, the war ended, and I walked and hitchhiked back to Tyrol.
+Unfortunately, my comrades and I were caught by the Americans in Wörgl.
+However, with the help of my boss's brother-in-law, who lived in Vomp, we managed to escape and I arrived safely in Zillertal.

-Now my mother was Austrian by marriage, but my sister and I were without citizenship, so it was not possible for me to leave my post in agriculture.
+Since my mother was Austrian by marriage, my sister and I had no citizenship, which made it impossible for me to leave my job in agriculture.

-In November 1948 my mother and I drove to Steyr where, despite the advanced school year, I was admitted to the Federal Trade School for Automotive Construction.
+In November 1948, my mother and I drove to Steyr, where I was admitted to the Federal Trade School for Automotive Construction despite the advanced school year.

-After several stays abroad, I went to Rio de Janeiro at the end of 1953 to set up a Steyr truck assembly for the Panambra SA. company there.
-After my return from this war-torn country (1955), I worked in customer service for Steyr in Germany.
+Following several trips overseas, I traveled to Rio de Janeiro at the end of 1953 to establish a Steyr truck assembly for the Panambra SA company in the region.
+Upon returning from this country affected by war in 1955, I worked in customer service for Steyr in Germany.